This post was updated in March 2019.

 My general advice is to start with a toddler portion.
 Let your toddler ask for more food if he is hungry.

-Some toddlers fill up on milk, and don’t eat very well.
+If your toddler is filling up on milk, he may not eat very well.
 Milk can be filling to a small tummy, crowding out room for food.

 You can always offer food first and reserve milk or other liquids for the end of the meal if this is an issue for your toddler.